Back

 Task Management

-Follow-ups and to-dos linked to each lead — so nothing falls through the cracks.
+Every follow-up and to-do linked to its lead — nothing falls through the cracks.

 • Auto-generated tasks — the AI creates follow-up tasks based on conversation context